 - Accessories such as crutches or heat pads

 If your doctor believes you will need additional medical treatments or therapy at the time your claim is settled, your attorney may calculate the likely costs.
 Doctors and healthcare professionals can help with these estimates.
 If a motorist is liable for the death of another motorist, the surviving family could file a claim for wrongful death, in addition to any medical costs incurred between the accident and time of death.

 Pain and Suffering

-Pain and suffering are legally defined as a mental or physical distress for which one may seek damages in a lawsuit.
+Pain and suffering are legally defined as mental or physical distress for which one may seek damages in a lawsuit.
 These damages are based on the type of injury, the seriousness of the pain suffered, and the prognosis for future pain associated with the injury.
 Pain and suffering may also include mental and/or emotional damage stemming from the incident, such as anxiety or stress.

-After a car accident, injuries may cause you to lose work or earning capacity.
+After a car accident in Shreveport, injuries may cause you to lose work or earning capacity.
 This may also include an inability to work due to physical therapy sessions, time spent in a hospital, problems with mobility, or other factors that prevent you from earning your usual wages.
 You must be able to prove that the injuries have impaired or diminished your ability to earn money in the future, based largely on past earnings.
-A jury will consider factors such age, occupation, skill, experience, and life expectancy when determining the full amount of lost wages.
+A jury will consider factors such as age, occupation, skill, experience, and life expectancy when determining the full amount of lost wages.

 Get a Free Consultation of Your Legal Damages Today

 You may be entitled to any of the different types of damages in a personal injury lawsuit if car accident injuries have impacted your life or the lives of those closest to you.
 Don’t delay: have your claim reviewed by an experienced personal injury lawyer at Greenwald Law Firm for no cost to you.
 You’ll then better understand how you may be compensated for the harm you or your family has suffered.